Malitsu/neo-explorer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

-## Development server
+## Running the app

+The app can be seen used in <a href="https://neo-explorer.herokuapp.com">Heroku</a>.

-Run `ng serve` for a dev server.
+If you load the project to your own computer, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Dataset